Nasher Museum of Art: History

 Mary D.B.T., great-granddaughter of Benjamin Newton Duke, brother of James Buchanan Duke, and James H. Semans were major contributors to the university art museum.
 From 1987 to 2003, Michael Mezzatesta was the director and oversaw the construction of the museum's new site.
-Sarah Schroth, former Nancy Hanks Senior Curator, is the director of the museum.
+Sarah Schroth, former Nancy Hanks Senior Curator, was the director of the museum from 2013-2020.